 First-Party vs Third-Party Data: What B2B Teams Need to Know

-First-party data comes directly from your audience through owned channels.
-Third-party data comes from external providers who aggregate business intelligence at scale.
+First-party data is information your company collects directly from prospects and customers through owned channels.
+Third-party data is business intelligence aggregated by external providers who verify and distribute it at scale.
 Both power B2B go-to-market strategies, but they serve different purposes and come with different compliance considerations.
+This article covers all four data types, zero-party, first-party, second-party, and third-party, so you have the full picture before building your data strategy.

 In B2B, first-party data comes from multiple touchpoints: